Tags: Pharmacy, Savings, Silver Savings, Vaccinations, Flu, Symptoms, Side Effects, Relief

 • Adults 19 to 64 years of age who are cigarette smokers

 Shingles is a non-contagious, painful rash that can contain blisters that typically scab over in 7-10 days.
 The rash typically develops on one side of the body or face, most commonly occurring and wrapping around one side of the torso.
-Within 2 to 4 weeks, the rash usually resolves, but the pain can last for months or years.

 Diphtheria is a contagious bacterial infection that is spread when an infected person sneezes/coughs or when open sores of an infected individual are touched.
-The infection causes a thick coating of dead tissue in the nose or throat, making it difficult to breathe and swallow.

-• Patients under 7 years old: 5 dose series>
+• Patients under 7 years old: 5 dose series

 Hepatitis A is a contagious virus that affects the liver.
 It is found in the stool of infected individuals and spreads by being in close contact with an infected individual or by ingesting the virus from contaminated food or drinks.
-Most individuals who contract the disease will feel sick for several weeks, but most of the time people recover without long-lasting liver damage.
-However, in rare cases this virus can cause liver failure and death.

 • The CDC recommends the Hepatitis A vaccination for: